 Please see open days for the dates, registration, and other information.

 If you're a prospective student, you can also find out more about student life by chatting with our student ambassadors at a time that suits you, and ask any questions you may have about life at Manchester.

 Please check our Coronavirus FAQs for the most up to date information regarding events.

 You can also look at our virtual open day content to help you learn more about the University.

-Tuition fees for home students commencing their studies in September 2023 will be £9,250 p/a collected by MMU.
-Tuition fees for international students will be 26000 per annum - collected by MMU.
+Tuition fees for home students commencing their studies in September 2024 will be £9,250 p/a collected by MMU.
+Tuition fees for international students will be 30000 - collected by MMU.
 For general information please see the undergraduate finance pages.